-If you qualify for a study, you will visit a study clinic in your area approximately 18 times over 52 weeks.
+If you qualify for a study, you will visit a study clinic in your area.

 The studies will be evaluating the efficacy of an investigational study drug for DME.
 Volunteers who qualify to take part in the study may receive compensation for time and travel expenses.

 You may be able to take part in the DME Studies if you:

 All study-related care will be provided by a team of medical professionals.

 Diabetic Macular Edema (DME) is a complication of diabetes caused by fluid accumulation in the macula, or central portion of the eye, that causes the macula to swell.
 This means that too much blood sugar has damaged the tiny blood vessels at the back, inner wall of the eye (the retina), or completely block the blood vessels.
 In order to develop DME, one must first have diabetic retinopathy.
 Diabetic retinopathy is a disease that damages the blood vessels in the retina, causing vision impairment.
 Left untreated, the blood vessels begin to build up pressure in the eye and leak fluid, causing DME.

 DME is a serious condition that can cause vision problems, bulges (microaneurysms) that protrude from the eye and leak fluid into the retina, and in some cases, blindness.1

 Common Symptoms of Diabetic Macular Edema include: